Kapil-star/teamKantibir/README.md

 # teamKantibir
 Hex Genius

-Project Title:-Park It
+Project Title:-ParkIT

 Description:
+The current parking infrastructure is having issues with congestion, a lack of real-time information, and finding parking spaces.
+These problems result in wasted time and fuel, worsened traffic, and frustration among drivers.

-A smart parking system uses cutting-edge technology to effectively evaluate the information entered by the renter, manage parking spaces, and enhance the parking experience as a whole.
+ParkIT uses cutting-edge technology to effectively evaluate the information entered by the renter, manage parking spaces, and enhance the parking experience as a whole.
 By giving drivers and parking operators real-time information, it seeks to resolve common parking problems such a lack of available spaces, traffic, and time wastage.